-To show what is possible beyond head-mounted displays (HMDs) we reviewed a spectrum of display options ranging all the way up to fully immersive displays like the CAVE and CAVE2.
+To show what is possible beyond head-mounted displays (HMDs) we reviewed a spectrum of display options ranging all the way up to fully immersive displays like the CAVE.
 Each display type has its own considerations about use case applicability, content, computing requirements, and software.

 One thing to keep in mind is display fidelity, which is a key factor in making the virtual environment as close to the real data/model as you need it to be for confident analysis and decision making.
 Fidelity can be scaled by increasing the resolution of the display elements, blending or tiling together multiple display elements, surrounding the user(s) with displays, and/or increasing the photorealism of the virtual environment through software.

 Motion tracking monitors your head, body, hand positions, and orientations so you can naturally look at and reach for objects in a virtual space.
 Want to look under a component on the VR display?
 Simply bend down and look under.
 Interactions are enhanced by intuitive navigation techniques, using devices like wands or gamepads, to enable both navigation and manipulation of objects.

 Motion tracking and natural interaction can reduce the time it takes to realize a goal (we call it time to insight) by as much as 50%.
 Accuracy and confidence in assessing the data can increase as well.
 These capabilities are fairly standard with HMDs like Oculus and VIVE but are optional for most large-scale displays.
 The extent of your abilities while in VR is a factor of the software used.

 One question that we are asked quite often involves getting CAD data into a VR system.
 There are three main methods for this:

 - Native software capability

 - CAD to VR plug-in